Tourette’s Disorder Symptoms

-The essential features of Tourette’s Disorder are multiple motor tics and one or more vocal tics, expressing themselves many times a day.
+The essential features of Tourette’s disorder are multiple motor tics and one or more vocal tics, expressing themselves many times a day for at least 1 year.
 These may appear simultaneously or at different periods during the illness.

 The anatomical location, number, frequency, complexity, and severity of the tics change over time.
 The tics typically involve the head and, frequently, other parts of the body, such as the torso and upper and lower limbs.
 The vocal tics include various words or sounds such as clicks, grunts, yelps, barks, sniffs, snorts, and coughs.